Writings About Music

 I was about to enter Poquito Mas, a casual Mexican restaurant on Cahuenga in Studio City, when someone slipped in front of me in a rude manner, perhaps inadvertently due to his being rushed.
 It turned out to be Jerry Seinfeld around the time of taping the final episode of his famous series in 1998.
 There was a business associate or friend with him who asked the comedian if everything was OK after Jerry ordered.
 Jerry nodded and the guy then left.
 Both of us were sitting while waiting for our orders being the only two customers.
 While I normally don't behave like this, it was Jerry Seinfeld, and I confess to staring a bit while attempting to be discreet.
 Regretfully, I was too intimidated to speak to him with everything happening so fast.
 Seinfeld noticed me staring, and then - hope you are not eating because this is gross - he did the pick...or the scratch.
 You couldn't really tell because my view was from the side looking right just like in the taxi and car episode with the supermodel who refuses to continue dating Jerry after witnessing what she thought was a pick while waiting at a stoplight.
 Jerry rightfully insisted it was a scratch.

-Anyway, it worked because in the setting of a restaurant it totally grossed me out.
+Anyway, his move worked because in the setting of a restaurant it absolutely grossed me out.
 I didn't wish to look at him at all anymore.
 I'm certain Jerry was faking having to scratch along with the visual ambiguity of a pick because I was staring, and don't blame him for having found an effective way to discourage an annoying starstruck person.

 Jerry Seinfeld is from Massapequa and I'm from Wantagh, which are very close to each other.
 For those who are not aficionados of the Seinfeld show, you may find this story simply distasteful or inexplicable, and I apologize for that.
 Even with the related video below it may not resonate for you.
 Who knows, maybe he did it as a joke expecting me to laugh, but I wasn't relaxed enough to catch on.

 Seinfeld's more recent show, Comedians in Cars Getting Coffee, served me well a few years ago when I noticed Mel Brooks standing next to me in the pastry section of Bristol Farms in Beverly Hills.
 After exchanging brief hellos, I quickly mentioned having seen Mel along with Carl Reiner on Jerry's new show rather than something more typical from the past.
 This stoked Mel's interest and we proceeded to converse for ten minutes or more touching on subjects like Woody Allen and Judy Collins, including Brooks asking: "What are you working on now, Michael?"
-After telling him about the music I was composing for a new album, I asked the same, and Mel said he was working on a new website.
-Eventually getting down to business, he ordered a cheese danish and I opted for a chocolate doughnut.
-While ordering, Mel drummed excitedly on the counter with both hands quipping that he wouldn't tell as long as I didn't either!
+After telling him about the music I was composing for a new album, I asked what he was working on, and Mel mentioned his new website.
+Eventually getting down to business, he ordered a cheese danish, myself opting for a chocolate doughnut.
+While ordering, Brooks drummed excitedly on the counter with both hands, quipping that he wouldn't tell as long as I didn't either!
 As I was walking away, Mel seemed to notice for the first time that I was wearing some pretty ragged exercise clothing, having gone for a long walk before visiting the grocery store.
 For a split second, I thought there was going to be a humorous jibe about my underwhelming attire, but I suppose Brooks wrongfully thought I might be offended, and decided to hold his thought.